WNortier/react-the-complete-guide/readmes/09-reaching-out-to-the-web.md

 ### 2 `axios.interceptors.response.use`

-The reason for this is that this error here is related to sending the request,

-for example if you had no internet connectivity or something like that, it should pop up

-so if the request sending fails.
-We can also add an interceptor to handle responses though, we do in the

-same way as you do it for the request but we use the response object on the interceptors object.
+We can also add an interceptor to handle responses though, we do in the same way as you do it for the request but we use the response object on the interceptors object.

 **index.js**